AppsFlyer: Facebook, Google, and Unity Ads dominate mobile advertising

 The future is uncertain

-Rosenfelder said that Apple’s decision to curb targeted advertising on iOS in the name of privacy has made the mobile ad market uncertain.
-Facebook and Google could get hurt if they aren’t able to target users with ads based on their past behavior.
-Apple has decided to deprecate the Identifier for Advertisers (IDFA), which is necessary to link anonymized user data to advertising results.
+Rosenfelder said Apple’s decision to curb targeted advertising on iOS in the name of privacy has made the mobile ad market uncertain.
+Apple has decided to deprecate the Identifier for Advertisers (IDFA), which is needed to link anonymized user data to advertising results.
+Facebook and Google could suffer if they aren’t able to target users with ads based on past behavior.

 Apple has only said it is acting to protect privacy.
-But some in the industry believe that Apple wants to undermine advertising revenues with Facebook and Google and take some of that back by boosting its own Apple Search Ads and generating more revenue through App Store sales, where Apple gets a 30% cut of the revenue.
-But Rosenfelder pointed out that Facebook ad-related downloads are probably 100 times bigger than Apple Search Ads, particularly in gaming, as people spend far more time on Facebook than on the App Store.
+But some in the industry believe Apple wants to undermine advertising revenues from Facebook and Google and take some of that back by boosting its own Apple Search Ads.
+This might allow it to generate more revenue through App Store sales, where it gets a 30% cut.
+But Rosenfelder pointed out that ad-related downloads on Facebook are probably 100 times bigger than Apple Search Ads, particularly in gaming, as people spend far more time on Facebook than on the App Store.

-In such an environment, Rosenfelder predicted that consolidation would happen, such as yesterday’s acquisition of mobile ad marketing intelligence firm AlgoLift by Vungle.
+In the face of widespread uncertainty, Rosenfelder predicted a trend toward consolidation, such as we saw yesterday with Vungle’s acquisition of mobile ad marketing intelligence firm AlgoLift.

 “With IDFA, there are a lot of unknowns,” he said.
 “It’s very difficult to predict.
 Maybe Apple will change its original plan.
 We just don’t know.
 The bottom line is if there is a change on iOS, it would affect many players.”